Kh1T/individual-apple-webclone/README.md

 1. HTML (HyperText Markup Language):
 - Standard language for making the Website.
 2. CSS :
-- Use for styling the html.
+- Use for styling the html elements.
 3. Tailwind :
-- A design system use for implement pure CSS.
-Built-in class to use and had it own CSS style.
+- A design system use for implement pure CSS.Many variety Built-in class to use that has its own CSS style.
 4. Flowbite :
 - An open source library of UI component and capatible with tailwind.
 5. ECMAScript(Javascript) :